-[What is Poe? ] Introducing an app that allows you to easily create an AI chatbot on your smartphone
+What is Poe?
+Introducing an app that lets you easily create AI chatbots on your smartphone

 Introduction